 Marketing and Communications

-It is intended that Hull 2017 shall lead on the creation of overall Marketing and Communications Plan for the Project and each Partner will sign off on this plan, which for the avoidance of doubt shall include approval of the use of each Partner’s logo within the plan.
+The Partners will work together to create the overall Marketing and Communications Plan for the Project and each Partner will sign off on this plan, which for the avoidance of doubt shall include (i) reference to the timing and content of public announcements relating to the Project (including public statements, on sale date(s) and press and other media releases) (ii) reference the graphic designer to be responsible for the marketing materials for the Project and (iii) set out the nature of event dressing for each venue at which the Project will take place.

-The BBC is able to provide campaign support planning across its own platforms.
+The BBC is able to provide campaign support planning across its own platforms and shall lead on its own on air and online platforms and include any plans relating to such platforms in the overall Marketing and Communications plan.

 Hull 2017 shall also ensure alignment of the Marketing and Communications Plan with the overall Hull 2017 Marketing and Communications Plan and of any public announcements and promotional and media activity relating to the Project.
+In addition, Wrecking Ball Press shall ensure alignment of the Marketing and Communications Plan with the overall Humber Mouth Humber Mouth Festival Marketing and Communications Plan.

 Crediting